tuxedotshirt/readSMS/README.md

 index or you won't get anything useful out of it.
 I wanted to get this up for others to use and tinker with, so there may be bugs I didn't catch.

+The clearMessages function does not need any parameters.
+When called, it clears all messages from the SARA modem.

 This was a volunteer effort to help others better use their shields and make cool stuff.

-In the future I will add a function to clear messages from the modem so keywords can be sent to the device and events can be triggered, where the messages will be cleared so your gadget will only have to look for a message at index 0.
-This will also stop spammers from changing the index on you and ruining your project.
 Other things to work on are new message indication (ring) and error handling for invalid message indices.